pita bread

 Proceed with the remaining dough, baking 3 or 4 pieces at a time if using a stone or baking sheet. using a pancake turner, transfer the pita breads to a clean towel, to stay soft and warm.
 Allow the oven to reheat for 5 minutes between batches.
 The pitas can be reheated for about 30 seconds in a hot oven before serving.

-See also Hummus
+See also Chocolate Waffles

 To cook the pitas on the stove top: Heat a griddle or cast-iron skillet over medium heat.
 Lightly, very thinly, grease the surface and cook the pitas one at a time.
 Cook for about 30 seconds, then rotate the dough slightly (about a quarter-turn) and continue cooking for 1 to 2 minutes more.
 Small surface bubbles slowly grow to larger ones, and then eventually “find each other” merge and that becomes your big balloon pocket.
 Make additional small rotations if the process stagnates.
 The entire cooking process for each pita should be about 3 minutes.